 “After all, life is a marathon, not a sprint.” – Tracy Brower

 Agnes Uhereczky is a consultant, podcaster and workplace transformer.
-She is the Research Director at the WorkLife HUB.
+She is Executive Director at the WorkLife HUB.
 Agnes has over 15 years of international experience.
 Her natural curiosity drives her to identify current and future labour market, industry and workplace trends, as well as societal and technological changes.

-Agnes is managing a number of research and action-research projects for a variety of clients.
+Agnes is a certified change manager and manages a number of research and workplace transformation projects for a variety of clients.
 She has a thorough understanding of research methods, coordinates country-based researchers and delivers the high quality reports clients can use for deepening their understanding, tailor policies and interventions around and build their strategy on.

 Agnes is passionate about people and advancing women at work and in leadership.
 She has been mentoring young people with difficult life choices since her student years.
 She also believes that work can be fun, interesting and rewarding, part of the engine to a fulfilling life.
 As we spend so much time at work, it should be the right fit for us.
 Everyone deserves a great boss, who will foster talent, encourage continuous learning and allow for people to be their whole selves at work.